 Electric generation facilities and transmission lines; approval or denial of application; findings required; regional line or facilities; additional consideration.

-After hearing, the board shall have authority to approve or deny the application.
-Except as provided in section 70-1014.01 for special generation applications and except as provided in section 70-1014.02, before approval of an application, the board shall find that the application will serve the public convenience and necessity, and that the applicant can most economically and feasibly supply the electric service resulting from the proposed construction or acquisition, without unnecessary duplication of facilities or operations.
+(1) After hearing, the board shall have authority to approve or deny the application.
+Except as provided in section 70-1014.01 for special generation applications, before approval of an application, the board shall find that the application will serve the public convenience and necessity, and that the applicant can most economically and feasibly supply the electric service resulting from the proposed construction or acquisition, without unnecessary duplication of facilities or operations.

 In determining whether a proposed application should be approved, the Nebraska Power Review Board does not have the power to determine that the proposed transmission line should be built along a particular route.
 Lincoln Electric System v.
 Terpsma, 207 Neb.
 289, 298 N.W.2d 366 (1980).